 Last Updated on

-If you’ve heard about the mixed breed “Goldador,” you’re probably wondering whether or not it’s the right dog to add to your family.
+If you’ve heard about the mixed breed “Goldador,” you’re probably wondering whether or not it’s a real dog breed.

-Today, we’re taking a closer look at the Goldador dog (also known as a Golden Lab and Glab) to help you understand if this dog is right for you!
+Today, we’re discussing just that!
+We’re taking a closer look at the Goldador dog (also known as a Golden Lab or Glab) to help you understand if this dog is right for you!

 What is a Goldador?